 Prairie View joins the National Center for PTSD in asking the public to “Take the Step: Raise PTSD Awareness.”
 Both groups are drawing attention to June as PTSD Awareness Month and June 27 as PTSD Awareness Day.

 Post Traumatic Stress Disorder is a severe stressor-related disorder that follows exposure to a traumatizing event; such trauma can be directly experienced by an individual or the trauma can be witnessed.
 Examples of various traumas that may lead to PTSD include military combat, physical assault, sexual abuse, a serious car wreck or violent natural disaster.

-Page 2 of 2 - During their lifetimes, more than half of U.S. adults will experience some kind of trauma, and seven out of 100 will later be diagnosed with PTSD.
+During their lifetimes, more than half of U.S. adults will experience some kind of trauma, and seven out of 100 will later be diagnosed with PTSD.
 Not all people who experience a severe trauma will develop PTSD, but for those who do, the symptoms of PTSD can dramatically affect their lives.

 Gary A. Fast, MD, medical director at Prairie View, specializes in the treatment of PTSD.